 b) Not disclose confidential information or give advice based on information not available to the public.
-(Section 58 of the Code)
+(Section 24 of the Regulation / Section 23 of the Rules)

-Former Cabinet Ministers may not disclose confidential information or give advice to any person based on information not available to the public, obtained in or in connection with the carrying out of the duties of office.
-This prohibition is not limited to information to the department overseen, but also applies to all confidential information disclosed during Cabinet meetings.
+Former staff members may not disclose confidential information or give advice to any person based on information not available to the public, obtained in or in connection with the carrying out of those duties.

-However, the purpose of section 58 of the Code is not to prevent former Cabinet Ministers from using the expertise and experience acquired from their office, such as how the Government of Québec generally operates, or their knowledge of the decision-making process.
+However, the purpose of sections 24 of the Regulation and 23 of the Rules is not to prevent former staff members from using the expertise and experience acquired from their position, such as how the Government of Québec generally operates, or their knowledge of the decision-making process.

-c) Not act for or on behalf of anyone else in the same proceeding, negotiation or other transaction in respect of which they have acted.
-(Section 59 of the Code)
+Not act for or on behalf of anyone else in the same proceeding, negotiation or other transaction in respect of which they have acted.
+(Section 25 of the Regulation / Section 24 of the Rules)

-Former Cabinet Ministers may not act on behalf of another individual in the same matter in respect of which they have acted.
+Former staff members may not act for or on behalf of anyone else on a matter in which they have acted.